 ❤️ For those of you in the Detroit area, I'll be selling and signing at another public library event in November!
 I recently posted my attendance with the Brighton District Library on November 17th, but now I'll be participating in the Troy Public Library author event on November 16th as well. 🎉

 1. In case Troy is closer to you than Brighton, I'd love to see you at the Troy Public Library's author fair on Saturday, November 16th!
 I will be joining a group of other authors that day to sell books and sign your things (want me to sign your book?
 Definitely.
 Want me to sign your journal?
 Sure.
 I asked Chuck Palahniuk to do that for me once.) 🖋 2.
 In addition to my book, I'll have some lipstick, stickers, Raising Women cootie catchers, and other fun things too.
 You can buy those separately, or get one free with the purchase of a book (although the cootie catchers will be free)! 💄 3. 🔥 I announced this with my last signing announcement, but if you're excited about the interactive novel Raising Women, then get excited for its expansion pack.
 This summer I'll be releasing an "expansion pack" for Raising Women - it will be a collection of short stories that focus on each of the women as individuals, including both prequels and sequels!
 I am telling you this because I'll have free copies of chapbooks with a few stories from that collection that you can take. 📖 (Also, a reminder: the holidays are coming up.
 Come get some books for you and/or your family and friends and support local authors!)
 Let's gooooo.
 I'd love to chat with you!
 The library will also be giving everyone a passport.
 If you get enough stamps from authors, you'll get to enter it into a raffle!
 If you're interested, you do need to let the library know you're coming by registering here.
 Please come!
-I'd love to see you there.
+I'd love to see you there. 🎉 TODAY IS THE DAY!
+The wait is finally over - Raising Women by Shannon Waite is available in ebook and paperback from most book retailers NOW.
+Enjoy destroying your life 😉 I am so incredibly grateful that I have been able to write and share this story.
+I've put so much of myself into this one, and I genuinely love it.
+I appreciate everyone who has already read it and hyped it up. ❤️ The book went live today, and having so many people waiting for the book and just overall excited has melted my heart.
+Already, too, Raising Women has jumped to a #1 New Release.
+While it falls into many categories, having it rise to the top quickly in one of them is exciting.

 This book is undeniably candid in how it mirrors the hoops girls jump through to bargain their place in society, illuminating the desperate craving they have for belonging in a culture that is quick to cast them as pawns on a chessboard.
 If you've had your eye on this book, this is your time to get it!
 You can order it from most major book retailers above, or you can still purchase a signed copy (with stickers and a Polaroid) here. 🎉RAISING WOMEN releases in 5 days!🎉